-Working within the economic limitations of the nil-export to grid constraint described above, we have deduced an economic sweet-spot at which both carbon offset and economic return are optimised.
+Working within the economic limitations of the nil export to grid constraint described above, we have deduced an economic sweet spot at which both carbon offset and economic return are optimised.
 The following table provides a summary of the costs and benefits of this proposal for RIIO-ED2:

-Table 5 - Costs and benefits of PV installation
+Figure 13: Costs and benefits of PV installation

-Total solar PV generating capacity (at peak periods) 3.152 MW Total annual generation from solar PV 3,093 MWh Electrical savings as percentage of total consumption 17% Total cost of PV installations £3.42m Estimated annual savings (at 13.3p/kWh) £411,380 Return on investment in 8-9 yrs Annual CO2 savings 1,452 tonnes/yr
+Total solar PV generating capacity (at peak periods) 3.152 MW Total annual generation from solar PV 3,093 MWh Electrical savings as percentage of total consumption 17% Total cost of PV installations £3.42m Estimated annual savings (at 13.3p/kWh) £411,380 Return on investment in 8-9 yrs Annual CO 2 savings 1,452 tonnes/yr

-In respect of the power which we buy from the grid, we will continue to source from suppliers whose generation sources are from sustainable technologies.
+\ In respect of the power which we buy from the grid, we will continue to source from suppliers whose generation sources are from sustainable technologies.

-Further details are available in Engineering Justification Paper EJP011 - Incorporating Solar PV and Battery Storage in our non-operational sites.
+Further details are available in Engineering Justification Paper EJP008 - Incorporating Solar PV in our Non-Operational Sites.

-Business Carbon Footprint - Our Buildings
+Business Carbon Footprint - our buildings

 We operate from 60 offices that vary in age and construction.
-We know that when refurbishment of these buildings takes place, there are opportunities to improve their energy efficiency therefore we will ensure that all new WPD offices and depot buildings achieve an 'Excellent' BREEAM rating.
+When refurbishment of these buildings takes place, there are opportunities to improve their energy efficiency therefore we will ensure that all new WPD offices and depot buildings achieve an 'excellent' Building Research Establishment's Environmental Assessment Method (BREEAM) rating.